ZscalerCWP/Zscaler-IaC-Action/README.md

 Configuration Parameters:

-1. client_id and client_secret: Generated from the ZWP Admin Portal as mentioned in step 2 above.
+1. client_id and client_secret: Generated from the ZPC Portal as mentioned in step 2 above.
-2. region: The region (e.g., US) you use for ZWP.
+2. region: The region (e.g., US) you use for ZPC.
 3. iac_dir: Directory path from root on which you want to trigger the IaC scan.
 4. iac_file: File path from root where you want to trigger the IaC scan.
 This path is not required when iac_dir is present.
 5. output_format: The Zscaler IaC Scan results/output is written to the desired file formats as specified in the YAML script and placed in the workspace where the code is checked out during a job trigger.